liquidy/CS-143-Project/README.txt

     NUM_PACKETS_TO_TRACK_FOR_RTT: number of packets whose RTT is averaged to determined how to adjust the window size in TCP VEGAS (integer)

     THROUGHPUT_AVERAGE: The number of packets whose receiving times are averaged over to determine the throughput.
+                        (integer)

     CONGESTION_CONTROL_ALGORITHM: "AIMD" or "VEGAS"